Installation - Getting Started

 kool

-now requires Docker Compose V2, make sure you have it in your system.
+now requires Docker Compose V2 API.
+Make sure you have the latest container engine in your .

 For Linux and macOS